-We fly seven days a week from May to mid-September, which is the main gliding season when the weather has a chance of being sunny and not too windy.
-For the rest of the year, we fly regularly every Thursday, Saturday, and Sunday, weather permitting.
+We currently fly regularly every Saturday and Sunday, along with ad-hoc days during the week, weather permitting.
 However, our planned days of opening don’t always match the English weather, especially in September and April, sometimes October and March, and occasionally all through the winter.
 We often open at short notice on days when the weather looks promising, if there enough members interested to make it worth while.
 You’re welcome to visit us on these extra days too, so if you think the weather might be good enough for flying, call the airfield between nine and ten.
 In the winter, though, most flights are short, and any exceptions are a bonus.

 The formal details about the Club as a company are on our Contacts page.